 Outline Change Details:

-Part 6 amended to show the change in as ssessment of Advanced Equitation, removing the coursework element.
+Part 6 amended to show the change in assessment of Advanced Equitation, removing the coursework element.

 Material Alteration: N/A

 Rationale:

+Signature:

 To reflect the change to the module.

+Change requested by: Hieke Brown

-I can confirm that colleagues impa entatives have been consulted about this change acted by this change have been consulted se consultations, which will be summarized within the Programme
+- I can confirm that student representatives have been consulted about this change - I can confirm that colleagues impacted by this change have been consulted - I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

-Signature: Date : 14/01/2019
+Date: 14/01/2019

+Name of Head of Department: Catherine Phillips

-present or planned for by the depa ot require additional resources beyond the scope of those already
+I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

-Signature: Guring Date : 14/02/2019

-Approval Committee and Date: CVC 2019 02 13

-Change approved with effect from: 01 September 2019

-Resulting new version number: 2.3 (Intake 2018)
+Signature: Carrinjo Date : 14/02/2019 Approval Committe e and Date: CVC 2019 02 13 Change approved v with effect from: 01 September 2019 Resulting new vers sion number: 2.3 (Intake 2018)

 Rationale: After the successful application for University Title, amendments were required to all specifications.

-Material Alteration: Yes and Course Inform ation Sheet amended appropriately: Not required Outline Change Details: 1.
+Material Alteration: Yes and Course Information Sheet amended appropriately: Not required

+Outline Change Details: 1.
 Part 1: Basic Data requires the Awarding Body to be amended from Hartpury College to Hartpury University.
-2. Award Titles amended to replace (SW) with (IP) 3.
-Subject Benchmark Statements updated where required.
-Change requested by: Academic Registrar CVC approval date: 31 August 2018 Change approved with effect from: 01 September 2018 New version number: V2.1
+2. Award Titles amended to replace (SW) with (IP) 3.Subject Benchmark Statements updated where required.

+Change requested by: Academic Registrar

+CVC approval date: 31 August 2018

+Change approved with effect from: 01 September 2018

+New version number: V2.1